 How do you know if you’re growing if you’re not keeping track of all that you do?
 To stay motivated and on course, it’s important to identify each milestone and recognize when you’ve reached it.

 This milestone offers proof that you’re growing and shows that you can change over time, while at the same time showing that you’re making progress towards achieving your goals.
 It serves as a kind of positive feedback loop.
-Each milestone provides you more evidence of your growth; this in turn helps you keep pushing ahead and setting the next milestone.
+Each milestone provides you with more evidence of your growth; this in turn helps you keep pushing ahead and setting the next milestone.

 Who doesn’t love that?

 It Creates A Digital Success Folder

 A success folder is a place where you keep all of your progress charted.
 Save screenshots or files for completed projects you’ve done.
 Include anything you consider an achievement.
 You can use this material for motivation when you need it — and it offers evidence of how far you’ve come.

 Vague goals are hard to chart progress on, and the way you set your goals can make a difference in your development.
 In order to set a milestone you’ll achieve, it has to be SMART:

 - Specific – Identify exactly how you will know once the goal is achieved.